On this page

 4. Custom cloud solutions for stability and growth

 During the pandemic, many companies found that IT support can be a nightmare while managing a remote workforce, even for organizations with strong and dedicated IT teams.
-Thus, it’s evident that for businesses that don’t have such a robust IT department, the situation became even direr during the pandemic, prompting many to switch to cloud-based or Software-as-a-service (SaaS) solutions.
+Thus, it’s evident that for businesses that don’t have such a robust IT department, the situation became even direr during the pandemic, prompting many to switch to cloud-based or Software-as-a-service (SaaS) solutions and adopt ITSM software to streamline operations and ensure efficient support for their remote teams.

 This will eventually become a significant employee experience trend in 2024, with an increasing number of businesses switching to customized cloud-based solutions to manage IT logistics and improve internal employee communication.
 Its popularity is general hassle-free in terms of setup and supervision, offering dynamic user management and robust backup and recovery services.
 Businesses have also been adopting cloud-based platforms for their physical security, such as smart door access control solutions, that allow their building security to be managed remotely and integrated with their everyday tools through open APIs.